How Are Straight Legs Different From Mom Jeans?

 These high-waisted and ankle-length jeans are seen as less flattering to your natural silhouette as they aren’t figure-hugging around the waist or bum.

-American Eagle stretch ripped high-waist mom jeans, old school BP. mom jeans, and H&M ankle-length mom jeansAmerican Eagle stretch ripped high-waist mom jeans, old school BP. mom jeans, and H&M ankle-length mom jeans
+Redefining comfort: American Eagle's stretch ripped high-waist mom jeans, BP's classic mom jeans, and H&M's ankle-length mom jeans - a nostalgic yet trendy revival in denim fashionRedefining comfort: American Eagle’s stretch ripped high-waist mom jeans, BP’s classic mom jeans, and H&M’s ankle-length mom jeans – a nostalgic yet trendy revival in denim fashion

-While they might be called ‘mom jeans’, the style has experienced a resurgence in recent jeans amongst younger women who want a more comfortable style.
+While they might be called ‘mom jeans,’ the style has experienced a resurgence in recent jeans amongst younger women who want a more comfortable style.

 With skinny jeans canceled, you can expect to see more teenagers and twenty-somethings stepping out in this style.